snip/flightLGo/contrib/installFlightLGoasService.md

 # Install flightLGo as Systemd Service
 Systemd services are automatically started when your system boots, stopped when the system is shut down.
-Furthermore the service is restarted when it crashed.
+Furthermore the service is monitored and restarted after it crashed.

 ## Disclaimer